Gain financial insights

 What Happens After You Reach Your Coinsurance Limit?

-Once your total payments through deductibles, copays, and coinsurance add up to a set amount called the out-of-pocket maximum, you stop paying.
-From that point till the end of the policy year, your insurer covers 100 percent of all approved medical costs.
-Whether it is another hospitalisation or follow-up treatment, you will not have to pay anything extra.
-This limit gives you financial relief during serious or repeated health issues.
-It acts as a final safety cap on your personal medical expenses.
+Once your total payments for deductibles, copays, and coinsurance reach a set amount called the out-of-pocket maximum, you stop paying.
+From that point till the end of the policy year, your insurer covers 100% of all approved medical costs.

 Pros and Cons of Coinsurance